jbussemaker/SBArchOpt/docs/algo_smarty.md

-# SBArchOpt Interface to SMARTy: Super Efficient Global Optimization with Mixture of Experts
+# SBArchOpt Interface to SMARTy: Surrogate Modeling for Aero-Data Toolbox

 SMARTy is a surrogate modeling toolbox with optimization capabilities developed by the DLR.
 For more information refer to: